Skip to main content

 CategoryDropsBrandsAvg.
 PriceSell-Out Rate

-Fidgets at 74.4% sell-out across 13,580 drops is remarkable.
+Pens & Writing take the top spot at 85.8% sell-out — a surprise to many, but the pen community is fiercely competitive.
+Fidgets at 73.4% sell-out across 12,727 drops is remarkable.
 That's not a niche — it's a full-blown category that rivals knives in demand intensity.
 If you're sleeping on the fidget/haptic space, the data says you shouldn't be.

-On the other end, multi-tools and pry bars sit at just 18.7% sell-out despite strong volume.
-Larger production runs from brands like Zippo keep these well-stocked — which is great for buyers, but these aren't the drops you need to set alarms for.
+On the other end, multi-tools and pry bars sit at just 21.4% sell-out despite strong volume.
+Larger production runs keep these well-stocked — which is great for buyers, but these aren't the drops you need to set alarms for.

 The Big Picture